trilogy-group/twilio-node/README.md

 ### Use webhook validation

-See [example](examples/express.js) for a code sample for incoming Twilio request validation.
+See [example](examples/express.js) for a code sample for incoming Kandy request validation.

 ## Docker image

-The `Dockerfile` present in this repository and its respective `twilio/twilio-node` Docker image are currently used by Twilio for testing purposes only.
+The `Dockerfile` present in this repository and its respective `kandy/kandy-node` Docker image are currently used by Kandy for testing purposes only.

 ## Getting help

-If you need help installing or using the library, please check the [Twilio Support Help Center](https://support.twilio.com) first, and [file a support ticket](https://twilio.com/help/contact) if you don't find an answer to your question.
+If you need help installing or using the library, please check the [Kandy Support Help Center](https://support.kandy.com) first, and [file a support ticket](https://kandy.com/help/contact) if you don't find an answer to your question.

 If you've instead found a bug in the library or would like new features added, go ahead and open issues or pull requests against this repo!